-Marines go to great lengths to get high and tight haircuts
+Marine barbershops abuzz with demand for high-and-tight cuts

 Late last month, Berger told reporters that recruits were still getting their heads shaved “as long as the barbers come to work.”
 But he said that if things got worse, that could change.

 But, no haircut was a no go.
-Marines, he said, might have to cut other Marines’ hair
+Marines, he said, might have to cut other Marines’ hair.

 Esper’s partner on the podium Tuesday was more in line with Berger’s view.